eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 The `variables.tf` file is used to define variables that will be used throughout your Terraform configurations, allowing for parameterization and reusability.

-Insert the code below into `outputs.tf` and save the file.
+Insert the code below into `variables.tf` and save the file.

 ```hcl
 variable "container_name" {